 2. Vital for healthy living When your focus is removed from the repetitive activity of your mind, there is a response of relaxation that is triggered in the brain.
-The mind is brought into a more balanced frequency, and the energy of your thoughts seem to lose momentum until mental clarity is accomplished.
+The mind is brought into a more balanced frequency, and the energy of your thoughts seems to lose momentum until mental clarity is accomplished.

 3. Reduce stress and improve mental stamina For many years psychotherapists have used detached mindfulness meditation to treat patients suffering from destructive thinking and repetitive behavior.
 Studies have proven that mindfulness can help deal with addictions such as eating disorders, alcoholism, and substance abuse.
 It can also help you deal with stress and anything that threatens to decrease your energy and mental performance.

 4. Help you understand yourself much better You can’t know your true self unless you experience a challenge that tests your limits.
-By practicing detachement, you’ll be able to introduce specific scenarios beyond your imagination and learn how to deal with them.
+By practicing detachment, you’ll be able to introduce specific scenarios beyond your imagination and learn how to deal with them.
 You will gain the confidence of new experience, helping you analyze your strengths and identify your weaknesses.

 5. Makes achieving your goals easier If there is something you want to accomplish, you will always encounter various obstacles that will leave you discouraged and feeling tempted to stop pushing forward.
 The best way to deal with these barriers is to picture them as temporary objects of the imagination because they are.
 Maintaining your presence of mind will allow you to move quickly past obstacles without wasting any time feeling victimized or overwhelmed.

 Detached mindfulness means separating your mind from unnecessary thought.
 It enables you to create more room to experience the excitement of your vitality and allows you to concentrate on matters that are more important for your daily performance, the quality of your relationships, and your self-reliance as a human being.